espressif/esp-faq/docs/en/hardware-related/development-board.rst

   - The RGB LED on the `ESP32-S3-DevKitC-1 v1.0 <https://dl.espressif.com/dl/SCH_ESP32-S3-DEVKITC-1_V1_20210312C.pdf>`_ development board is connected to GPIO48.
   - The RGB LED on the `ESP32-S3-DevKitC-1 v1.1 <https://dl.espressif.com/dl/schematics/SCH_ESP32-S3-DevKitC-1_V1.1_20221130.pdf>`_ development board is connected to GPIO38.
-  - The reason why the `ESP32-S3-DevKitC-1 v1.1 <https://dl.espressif.com/dl/schematics/SCH_ESP32-S3-DevKitC-1_V1.1_20221130.pdf>`_ development board changed the RGB LED pin to GPIO38 is that the `ESP32-S3R8V <https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf>`_ chip’s VDD_SPI voltage has been set to 1.8 V. Therefore, unlike other GPIOs, GPIO47 and GPIO48 in the VDD_SPI power domain of this chip also operate at 1.8 V.
+  - The reason why the `ESP32-S3-DevKitC-1 v1.1 <https://dl.espressif.com/dl/schematics/SCH_ESP32-S3-DevKitC-1_V1.1_20221130.pdf>`_ development board changed the RGB LED pin to GPIO38 is that the `ESP32-S3R8V <https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf>`_ chip's VDD_SPI voltage has been set to 1.8 V. Therefore, unlike other GPIOs, GPIO47 and GPIO48 in the VDD_SPI power domain of this chip also operate at 1.8 V.